dimfeld/effectum/README.md

 - Workers can run multiple jobs concurrently
 - Schedule jobs in the future
 - Automatically retry failed jobs, with exponential backoff
+- Checkpoints to allow smart resumption of a job if it fails midway through.

 ## Soon

+- Immediately schedule a retry for jobs that were running when the process restarts unexpectedly
+- Optional sweeper to prevent "done" job data from building up indefinitely
-- Support for recurring scheduled jobs
+- Create recurring scheduled jobs
+- Cancel or modify pending jobs

 ## Later

 - Node.js bindings
-- Run as a standalone server
+- Run as a standalone server over HTTP or gRPC
-- Communicate with the queue via the outbox pattern.
+- Helpers for communicating with the queue via the outbox pattern.